Shorting Crypto 2023: How to Short Crypto, Best Exchanges, Risks, and Examples

 - Margin Risk: When you’re shorting crypto, you’re typically opening a margin position to borrow the BTC that you then sell.
 This can be risky if you opt to use more than 1x leverage.
 For example, if you short BTC using 5x leverage, you only need the market to gain 20% in value for you to lose your entire collateral.
 If you use 10x leverage, a 10% appreciation in the price of Bitcoin will wipe out your collateral and so on.
 Margin trading is extremely risky, and margin should be kept as low as possible to minimize risk.

-How to Short Crypto
+How To Short Crypto

 While using margin is the most common method, there are a variety of ways to short crypto.
 Keep in mind that not all exchanges support each of these methods: